Fox CoachingAction Brief

 You know the feeling.
 You are working long hours, putting in more effort than ever, and yet the business still feels fragile.
 Clients come and go.
 Revenue goes up and down.
 Step back for a week and everything stalls.
 The harder you push, the more exhausted you become — but nothing compounds.

-This is what Jim Collins, in Good to Great, calls the doom loop: massive effort with no cumulative momentum.
+This is the doom loop: massive effort with no cumulative momentum.
 The alternative is a flywheel — a system where every push builds on the last, where effort compounds instead of evaporates.

 Reactive